CruGlobal/mpdx-react/README.md

 - `DATADOG_APP_ID` - Datadog tracking application ID.
 - `DATADOG_CLIENT_TOKEN` - Datadog tracking client token.
 - `DD_ENV` - Datadog environment.
+- `HELP_URL` - URL that the floating help button will redirect to
 - `BEACON_TOKEN` - HelpScout beacon token
 - `HS_CONTACTS_SUGGESTIONS` - Comma-separated IDs of the HelpScout articles to suggest on the contacts page
 - `HS_CONTACTS_CONTACT_SUGGESTIONS` - Comma-separated IDs of the HelpScout articles to suggest on the contact page